-Sales of similar properties were found in Broward County, primarily in Hollywood Beach, through CoStar, the Clipping Service and public records.
-Sales information was verified with parties involved in the transactions.
+Sales of similar properties were found in Broward County, between Stirling Road on the north, Hallandale Beach Blvd on the south, I-95 on the west to a few blocks east of North Federal Highway on the east.
 Adjustments to sales comparables, analyses and conclusions were derived from comparison of the various sales to each other and to extensive discussions with parties to the transactions and active players in this market.